Join

 author Edwin Black for a book presentation,

-lecture and signing. " In The
+lecture and signing. "

 Farhud, Black presents well-documented truths